-“Making smart decisions with your money is a great way to reward yourself for all the hard work you did to earn it,” says Rick Brinkey, COO for Better Business Bureau serving Eastern Oklahoma.
+“Making smart decisions with your money is a great way to reward yourself for all the hard work you did to earn it,” said Joan Coughlin, spokesperson for the Central Oho Better Business Bureau.
 “It’s easy to get caught up in the excitement of unplanned or extra cash, but you’ll be glad you saved some of it for a rainy day when the time comes to use it.”

 Whether or not you are in need of debt relief, a tax refund provides the opportunity to improve your financial situation.
 BBB and Clear Point Credit Counseling Solutions recommend the following tips to tax refund recipients:

 Pay down your debt.
 Refund checks usually arrive when many consumers are still struggling with holiday bills.
 Use your refund for some much needed debt relief: pay off your credit card.
 If you have an outstanding balance on more than one credit card, you can either try to pay off the lowest balance card first (good for motivation) or direct the funds toward the card carrying the highest interest rate (wiser from financial perspective).
 Or, apply your refund toward other debts, like a car loan or a home equity loan.

 Consider your financial goals.
 Are you trying to save for a down payment on a house or car?
 Do you hope to contribute to your child’s college tuition one day?
 Consider applying your tax refund toward these goals.
 If you don’t yet have a set of short-term and long-term financial goals, put one together.
 You’ll be more conscientious about how you spend your tax refund, or any other extra money that comes your way.